SophieMdP/hello-world/README.md

 # hello-world
 This is my hello-world repository.
+I'm a bioinformatician learning how to use GitHub.